モロッコ

 • Breakfast

-One of the most unique sights in the old medina is the tanneries, especially the famous Chouara Tannery.
-From the rooftop of a nearby leather shop you can look down on 11th-century stone dyeing vats and see artisans still using techniques that have been employed for centuries.
+One of the most unique sights in the old medina is the tanneries, especially the Chouara Tanneries.
+From the rooftops of nearby leather shops you can look down at the stone dyeing vats dating from the 11th century and watch craftsmen still using techniques that are centuries old.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, notable for its intricate zellij (tile) work.
+Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, featuring intricate zellij (tilework).

 University of Al Quaraouiyine

-One of the oldest continuously operating universities in the world, adjacent to the Al Quaraouiyine Mosque (founded in 859).
-Non-Muslims cannot enter the mosque, but you can glimpse its interior decoration from certain spots.
+One of the world’s oldest continually operating universities, the adjacent Al Quaraouiyine Mosque (founded in 859) is not open to non-Muslims, but you can glimpse some of its interior decoration from certain vantage points.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 67593 Attachment Image from Itinerary Row: 67593 Attachment Image from Itinerary Row: 67593